galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_monocle3-rstudio/tutorial.md

 - What to do when Galaxy's Monocle tools are not enough?
 - How to assign cell types to the clusters?
 - How can I infer lineage relationships between clusters, without a time series?
-- How to perform differential expression analysis in Monocle?
+- How to perform batch correction and differential expression analysis in Monocle?

 objectives: